 If you’ve heard of accounting, you’ve heard of Intuit QuickBooks.
 Intuit was founded in 1983 with the idea that there should be a better, simpler way to do accounting; it has been one of the biggest names in accounting and personal finance for three decades now.
 The company’s first product, Quicken, was launched in 1984.
 QuickBooks followed in 2002, and QuickBooks Online came along two years later.

-That said, a 4.5 star rating still places QuickBooks Online far above the average cloud program.
-There are several features offered by QuickBooks Online that you can’t get with the more traditional, locally-installed version of QuickBooks (such as automatic sales receipts, split transactions, scheduled invoices, and location and class categories).
+In addition, there are several features offered by QuickBooks Online that you can’t get with the more traditional QuickBooks Desktop (such as automatic sales receipts, split transactions, scheduled invoices, and location and class categories).
 Many customers believe the sheer mobility of QuickBooks Online is entirely worth the upgrade.
-And despite the now convoluted navigation, the program still has a better learning curve than QuickBooks Pro.
+And despite the minor navigational difficulties I mentioned earlier, the program is still much easier to learn and use than QuickBooks Pro.

 Continue reading to learn more about QuickBooks Online’s recent changes and to see if QuickBooks Online is a good fit for your business.